 We have now included a more complete treatment of maintenance as detailed below, and also agree that the original model lacked an explicit treatment of maintenance processes.
-The goal of the original model was to describe the simplest dynamics for starvation, recovery, and reproduction, however we realize that the original formulation lacked an explicit treatment of important biological characteristics and was clearly described in its original form.
+The goal of the original model was to describe the simplest dynamics for starvation, recovery, and reproduction, however we realize that the original formulation lacked an explicit treatment of important biological characteristics and was not clearly described in its original form.
 We have now included an explicit dimensional and mechanistic model which we non-dimensionlize into a form which is only slight different than the original equations.
 It should be noted that this is an important improvement to the model because it allows us to make new quantitative predictions and to interact with additional data which we have added to the paper.
 However, the qualitative results are largely the same as the original model and the two models reduce to the same equations within certain regimes.

 • However, my most fundamental problem with the model is not its motivation but its formulation.
 The authors model a consumer class that is hungry or starving and a consumer class that is full, satiated and reproducing.
 Both classes of consumers feed on the resource.
 The resource grows via a logistic growth equation and the authors off-handedly mention that its carrying capacity equals 1.
 This innocuous remark has huge implications as it means the resource density has to be interpreted as a scaled resource density.
 In turn, the authors assume that the transition from a full state to a hungry state is proportional to the absence of resource, which they identify with 1−R, where R is resource density.
 To define the difference between current resource density and its carrying capacity as “absence of resource” is in my opinion not correct, but biologically it is also an absurd assumption as in an unscaled version of the model (where the carrying capacity is not set equal to 1 and hence the term 1 − R, would read K − ˜R with K the carrying capacity of the resource and ˜R the unscaled density) it would imply that an individual consumer would more quickly end up in a hungry state if the maximum density of its resource increases.
 This makes no sense to me.
 I have tried to see whether there is some magic scaling of the resource density that would justify this choice of functional form.
 I failed, so I have come to the conclusion that the term σ(1−R)F describing the rate at which consumer transition from the full to the hungry state is not based on any sensible biological mechanism.
 It is a mathematical construct that has little or no connection with biological realism.

-In our treatment of the dimensional model we have added an explicit treatment of carrying capacity and the saturation of the resource to an upper bound.
-We also show that within our dimensional system there is a choice of non-dimensionalizations that leads to a form for resource dynamics that depends on (1-R) where R is the non-dimenionalized resource that has been rescaled by the carrying capacity.
-We agree that the non-dimensional model is not complete without a presentation of the fully dimensional form which we have added to the supplement along with our explicit non-dimensionalization procedure.
+In our treatment of the dimensional model we have added an explicit treatment of carrying capacity and the saturation of the resource to an upper bound, thus including terms of the form (1-R_d/C).
+We also show that within our dimensional system there is a choice of non-dimensionalizations that leads to a form for resource dynamics that depends on (1-R) where R is the non-dimensionalized resource that has been rescaled by the carrying capacity.
+We agree that the non-dimensional model is not complete without a presentation of the fully dimensional form that we have now added to the supplement along with our explicit non-dimensionalization procedure.
 Again, it should also be noted that the adjusted mechanisms of the dimensional model lead to a non-dimensional form that differs from the original model for the resource dynamics (dR/dt) equation.